 - i.
-That the applicant present options that preserve, relocate, or recreate the mural on site. - ii.
-That the applicant proposes parking and site design that is consistent with the landscaping, parking and site design requirements outlined in the UDC Section 35-672 and the Mission Historic District Design Manual, as noted in finding h. - iii.
-That the applicant submits a robust landscaping plan that is consistent with the UDC Section 35-672 and the Mission Historic District Design Manual, as noted in finding p. - iv.
-That the applicant provides a designed dumpster location on site for review and approval, as noted in finding t.

-- v.
-That the applicant introduces elements that separate blank facades, such as changes in materials, wall planes or fenestration, as noted in finding k. - vi.
-That the proposed stucco and stone be applied in a traditional manner, and that the stone is not simply a stone veneer, as noted in finding m. - vii.
-That the applicant submits product specifications for the proposed windows, and that windows be consistent with the staff's standards for windows in new construction, as noted in finding n. - viii.
-That the applicant provides construction documents for the proposed fuel canopy, as noted in finding q. - ix.
-That the applicant develops a detailed signage package to submit to the Commission for review and approval, as noted in finding r. - x.
-That the applicant incorporates traditional architectural details, as noted in finding o, and that conjectural architectural features such as the tower elements be eliminated in favor of a more modern design that utilizes traditional materials and form. - xi.
-That all mechanical and service equipment be located in a manner than screens it from view from the public right of way, as noted in finding s. - xii. that building the setback from E Mitchell be greater than the front setback of the neighboring structure to the west, as noted in finding g. - xiii.
+That the applicant proposes parking and site design that is consistent with the landscaping, parking and site design requirements outlined in the UDC Section 35-672 and the Mission Historic District Design Manual, as noted in finding i.
+Parking along the right of way on E Mitchell should be adequately buffered.
+Parking directly in front of the proposed new construction should be separated by landscaping islands. - ii.
+That the applicant submits a robust landscaping plan that is consistent with the UDC Section 35-672 and the Mission Historic District Design Manual, as noted in finding p.
+Revisions that address stipulation i and finding i should be addressed. - iii.
+That the applicant provides a designed dumpster location on site for review and approval, as noted in finding t. - iv.
+That the applicant introduces elements that separate blank facades, such as changes in materials, wall planes or fenestration, as noted in finding k. - v.
+That the proposed stucco and stone be applied in a traditional manner, and that the stone is not simply a stone veneer, as noted in finding o. - vi.
+That the applicant submits product specifications for the proposed windows, and that windows be consistent with the staff's standards for windows in new construction, as noted in finding n. - vii.
+That the applicant provides construction documents for the proposed fuel canopy, as noted in finding q.
+The proposed canopy should feature materials that are consistent with the Mission Manual and should not result in the creation of light pollution. - viii.
+That the applicant develops a detailed signage package to submit to the Commission for review and approval, as noted in finding r. - ix.
+That the applicant incorporates traditional architectural details, as noted in finding n, and that conjectural architectural features such as the tower elements be eliminated in favor of a more modern design that utilizes traditional materials and form. - x.
+That all mechanical and service equipment be located in a manner than screens it from view from the public right of way, as noted in finding s. - xi.
 Archaeology An archaeological investigation is required.
-The project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology, as applicable.
+The project shall comply with all federal, state, and local laws, rules, and regulations regarding archaeology, as applicable. - xii.
+That the applicant present options that preserve, relocate, or recreate the mural on site.
+A detailed plan should be submitted when returning to the Commission.